davide-piccinini/Toolseis/README.md

-Some seismological MatLab tools able to interact with INGV webservices
+Some seismological MatLab tools created to interact with INGV webservices